-Until its closure in 1946, coal would be unloaded and stored at Coalberg as to be reloaded into hoppers for final delivery during the winter peak heating demand (the facility had its own 0-6-0 switcher lettered “Coalberg Storage”, photo in the Mohowski NYS&W RR book).
+Until its closure sometime between 1943 and 1946, coal would be unloaded and stored at Coalberg as to be reloaded into hoppers for final delivery during the winter peak heating demand (the facility had its own 0-6-0 switcher lettered “Coalberg Storage”, photo in the Mohowski NYS&W RR book).
 Prior to the mid-1930s, some Wyoming Division coal loads also went to the Pennsylvania Coal Company's Hudson River dumper at the end of Erie's Newburgh, NY branch (again, Pennsylvania Coal was retained by the Erie right up to the 1960 EL merger, unlike other eastern railroad coal subsidiaries that were divested by federal antitrust mandates in the 1910-1920 era).

 The Coalberg piles, also owned by Pennsylvania Coal, were part of a “seasonal demand smoothing” arrangement for home-heating coal, a fairly sophisticated commercial system balancing the logistics and economics of coal production and demand.
-The Wyoming Division was an integral part of this system, especially given the Erie's decision upgrade the Wyoming main in 1917 so as to allow use of its 2-10-2's, nailing the coffin of the WB&E route (as spelled out in the article).
+The Wyoming Division was an integral part of this system, especially given the Erie's decision upgrade the Wyoming main in 1917 so as to allow use of its 2-10-2's, nailing the coffin of the WB&E route (as spelled out in the Original article).

 I would speculate that the Erie assembled blocks of loads from the NYS&W “orphan branches” at Jessup, then dragged them to Rock Jct. for pick-up on eastbound coal runs from Avoca to Port Jervis.
 That would save fuel energy versus toting the loads downhill to the big yard at Avoca, then back uphill again (about a 400 foot drop in elevation from Rock Jct.).
 These NYS&W car blocks were probably not large enough to form a dedicated train on any one day, so they may have accumulated at Port Jervis or been mixed immediately with other Wyoming loads headed for the Edgewater dumper, for a through run via the Coalberg Jct. connector.